Nature-Based Climate Solutions

 Greensphere and our partners are working with a state-owned forestry company to invest in continuous cover forestry, change composition of existing stock to increase biodiversity and introduce non-tree shrubs, wildflowers to improve ecosystem benefits.
 The project will improve the long-term resilience of the forests managed by the client while also improving biodiversity and increasing options for claiming other natural capital assets like carbon and biodiversity credits.

-Greensphere is working with large counterparties on two sites in Europe and the US to create a project that includes comprehensive habitat restoration alongside a regenerative agriculture and forestry programme at two diverse sites.
-The project will improve the biodiversity of the sites, and on one site ensuring the site meets its ecological system benefits requirements as a wetland.
+Greensphere is working with a number of counterparties on several sites to restore riparian borders and create a circular economy that includes comprehensive habitat restoration alongside a programme of managed harvesting.
+The project aims to improve the biodiversity of the sites, and on one site ensuring the site meets its ecological system benefits requirements to reduce flooding.